top of page

 and view this short video coaching session below

-I once gave my college students pencils imprinted with "Judd Studio of Violin & Common Sense," as a fun way to summarize my teaching philosophy.
-This was referring to approaching the myriad of complex aspects of playing through what is familiar; for example, using your body in ways similar to normal daily usage, building musical phrases in ways similar to effective speakers, or implementing specific goal-oriented practice plans like athletes or puzzle solvers.
+I once gave my college students pencils imprinted with "Judd Studio of Violin & Common Sense," as a fun reminder that we can often address complex aspects of playing through what is familiar: using your body in ways similar to normal usage, building musical phrases in ways similar to effective speakers, or implementing goal-oriented practice plans like athletes or puzzle solvers.

 ______________________________________________________________________